logzio/logz-docs/_source/user-guide/log-shipping/built-in-log-types.md

 ---
 layout: article
-title: Built-in log types
+title: Automatic parsing
 permalink: /user-guide/log-shipping/built-in-log-types.html
 tags:
   - log-shipping
   - log-types
+  - built-in log types
+  - parsing
+  - auto-parsing
+  - parsing service
+  - custom parsing
 contributors:
   - schwin007
   - imnotashrimp
 ---

+Logz.io can automatically parse your logs from most environments.

+To configure the shipper to enable out-of-the-box parsing, set the `type` parameter in the shipping config to match the log source.
-The `type` field identifies your log type.
-Logz.io parses logs based on `type`.
-For example, if a log type is `apache_access`, Logz.io automatically parses these logs as Apache access logs.
+For example, if the shipping config is set to `type: apache_access`, Logz.io automatically parses the logs as Apache access logs.

-This table shows the built-in log types that Logz.io supports.
-If you don't see your log type here, you can create custom data parsing using the [data parsing wizard]({{site.baseurl}}/user-guide/mapping-and-parsing/data-parsing-wizard.html).
+Following is the list of log types that Logz.io will automatically parse:

 | Description           | Type                                       |
 |-----------------------|--------------------------------------------|